What Is It Like to Visit Zion National Park Right Now?

 The major change at the property was their limited front desk hours, as well as their restaurant closure.
 Since I receive daily breakfast for two as a Diamond member, the hotel offered breakfast next door at Café Soleil.
 We were able to choose a breakfast entrée as well as coffee.
 My croissant sandwich was excellent!

 We were all very impressed with our room.
 Each bedroom was essentially the same, though only one had a king bed.
-That means you could squeeze 10 into this room if you needed to!
+That means you could squeeze 10 into this room if you need to!

 Bathrooms featured a sink, shower, and separate bath.